gpuweb/WSL/Spec/source/index.rst

 ``clamp`` is defined as a ternary function on integers, both signed and unsigned.
 Its return type is the same as the type of its arguments.
-It returns ``min(max(first, second), third)``.
-In particular, if its third argument is less than its second argument it will always return its third argument.
+If its third argument is less than its second, it returns an unspecified value.
+Otherwise it returns ``min(max(first, second), third)``.

 .. note::
-    This behavior for ``clamp`` matches that of HLSL (where it is undocumented).
+    We must return an unspecified value in the case where second > third, because it is what SPIR-V (GLSL.std.450 extended instruction set) does.
+    HLSL does not document that case, but in practice it seems to always return the third.

 .. note::
     In the HLSL documentation, ``abs``, ``sign``, ``min``, ``max`` and ``clamp`` are not defined on unsigned integers.